suji-datahub/suji-datahub/README.md

 # 👋 Hi, I'm Suji

 > # Data Analyst
-> Combining business experience with data to uncover meaningful insights.
+> 7 years of marketing experience, now transitioning into data analytics.

 📫 ohsj6973@gmail.com

 💡 About Me

-I am a data-driven professional transitioning into Data Analytics, with a background in marketing and business.
+I am transitioning into **Data Analytics**, combining my background in marketing with data-driven problem solving.

-My experience in marketing has developed my understanding of business problems, customer behavior, and decision-making.
-I am now applying this perspective to data analysis, using SQL, Python, Excel, and Power BI to explore data, identify patterns, and communicate actionable insights.
+My experience in marketing has given me a strong understanding of business problems, customer behavior, and decision-making.
+I am now applying this perspective to data analysis using **SQL, Python, Excel, and Power BI**.

-I am interested in data analysis, customer analytics, business analytics, and data-driven decision-making across various industries.
+I am interested in **data analysis, business analytics, customer analytics, and data-driven decision-making** across various industries.

 ### 🛠️ Skills